bafaurazan/talk_bot/api/README.md

 poetry run python open.py
 ```

-## If you have strugle with python version, type following
+## If you strugle with python version, type the following

 ``` shell
 poetry env use 3.12